+NOTE 1 - Rapporteur group meetings are organized in three forms: physical meetings without remote participation, physical meetings with remote participation, and e-meetings (see Clause 13).

+NOTE 2 – Clause 14 provides guidance concerning organizing accessible meetings.

-8.1 Approval of terms of reference, dates and location
+8.1 Approval and announcement of Rapporteur meetings, terms of reference, dates and location

 The details of a planned rapporteur group meeting should be approved at an SG meeting or at a WP meeting, and included in the WP (and SG) Report.
 These details should include the terms of reference for the meeting, the tentative dates, location and host ([ITU-T A.1], clause 2.3.3.10).
+Meeting details should be announced as early as possible with sufficient details to allow delegates to make initial travel arrangements, in particular, airline and hotel bookings, and beginning any needed visa application process.
+Normally, a convening letter (not a Collective letter) is issued by the host in coordination with TSB at least two months prior to the planned meeting ([ITU-T A.1], clauses 2.3.3.10 and 2.3.3.11).

 In exceptional cases, an unplanned rapporteur group meeting may be held when there is a proven need.
 In this case, the SG and WP Chairmen and TSB shall approve holding it, and the proposed meeting needs to be announced on the ITU-T website and associated mailing lists at least two months before the meeting.
+E-meetings may be scheduled at shorter notice.

 Approval of terms of reference, dates and location by a WP/SG meeting (in the normal case) or by the SG management (in the exceptional case) does not constitute final approval to holding a meeting.
 Please see clause 8.5 below for complementary information.

-A preliminary announcement on the intention to
+See clause 14 concerning accessible meetings.

 8.2 Documents and contributions

-Any document from a participant in the meeting should be available to rapporteurs and to all the participants as well as to those (with TIES account) who are interested in the Question before and during the meeting through the use of EWM (for example, in the informal FTP area).
-At a minimum, rapporteurs should have the source and title to include in the invitation letter.
+Any document from a participant in the meeting should be available to rapporteurs and to all the participants as well as to those (with TIES account) who are interested in the Question before and during the meeting through the use of EWM (for example using the informal FTP area or the SharePoint sites for Rapporteur meetings, etc. ).
 A "late, unannounced" document hand carried to the rapporteur group meeting should be accepted only with the agreement of the meeting participants.
 This policy should be stated in the invitation letter.

 8.3 Justification for the meeting

-A meeting may only be held if there is a sufficient number of contributions in-hand or expected.
-The contributions should not be from only one or two members or only from the Rapporteur.
-If the number of contributions (in-hand or announced) is not sufficient, no meeting should be held and the studies should progress by correspondence ([ITU-T A.1], clause 1.3.3).
+Normally, a meeting may only be held if there is a sufficient number of input documents (e.g. contributions) already received or expected.
+It is desirable that contributions come from more than one or two members. ([ITU-T A.1], clause 1.3.3).
+For physical meetings, the judgement on the sufficient number of contributions is normally done on the expected contributions, as the confirmation of the meeting is to be done two months prior the meeting to allow participants time to get their visa and plan the travel.

-If it appears there will be insufficient contributions, rapporteurs should discuss the situation with their WP Chairman since it may be difficult to cancel ameeting.
+If it appears there will be an insufficient number of contributions, rapporteurs should discuss the situation with their WP Chairman since it may be difficult to cancel a face-to-face meeting at short notice.
+For an e-meeting, if the number of participants and contributions is not sufficient, the rapporteur should cancel the meeting.

 8.4 Who can attend?

-Rapporteur group meetings are open to all ITU-T members .
+Rapporteur group meetings are open to all ITU-T entities entitled to participate in the work of the Question (Member States, Sector Members, Academia [PP Res.
+169] and Associates (of the parent study group) [WTSA Res.
+31]).